awadeem/Rebranded-GIT-Tutorial/README.md

      width="400"
      height="300" />
 4. Open Terminal.
-5. Change the current working directory to the location where you want the cloned directory.
+5. Use cd command to change the current working directory to the location where you want the cloned directory.
 6. Type git clone, and then paste the URL you copied earlier.
 <img src="https://raw.githubusercontent.com/awadeem/Rebranded-GIT-Tutorial/df9d48c9e8601f1bb5459df1d00ca59f361ee314/Screen%20Shot%202022-03-02%20at%201.52.11%20PM.png"
      width="900"